AdyGCode/Learning-HTML-CSS-JS/exercises/Exercise-04.md

 Next is the fist bit of content for the main.

+Replace the `div` that is between the header and footer with `main`.

 Between the `main` open and close tags, you will add the following:

 - a `div` with the class of `hero`.